zhangbsn-gt/developer.gov.sg/collections/_technologies/digital-identity/sgfindex.md

 ### What is SGFinDex?

-The Singapore Financial Data Exchange (SGFinDex) is the world's first public digital infrastructure to use a national digital identity and **centrally managed online consent system** to enable individuals to access, through applications, their financial information held across different government agencies and financial institutions.
+SGFinDex is the world's first public digital infrastructure to use a national digital identity and **centrally managed online consent system** to enable individuals to access, through applications, their financial information held across different government agencies and financial institutions.

 During the second phase launch, individuals are now able to view information on their investment holdings at The Central Depository (CDP) as part of their consolidated financial position via participating banks’ financial planning applications and MyMoneySense, a free government financial planning digital service.